-I knew that our old site didn’t represent what I could do with custom development; it didn’t represent my knowledge or expertise; it didn’t represent all the cool things we could do, collectively, Chris and I. So, how do you make a site that represents what you do and what you’re good at?
+I knew that our old site didn’t represent what we could do with custom development; it didn’t represent my knowledge or expertise; it didn’t represent all the cool things we could do.
+So, how do you make a site that represents what you do and what you’re good at?

-Your site “looks” dated… Design trends come and go and they do so quickly.
-Sites can look pretty suspect without too much time passing.
-If your site is making use of design elements that do look dated and don’t stand the test of time, it might be time for a change.
+Your site “looks” dated… Design trends come and go, and they do so quickly.
+As a result, sites can look pretty suspect without too much time passing.
+If your site uses design elements that look dated and don’t stand the test of time, it might be time for a change.
 Ask your designer friends to have a look; ask your folks to take a look.

-Actually, ask folks that don’t even know all that much about design to have a look and heed their input.
+Ask folks who don’t know much about design to have a look and heed their input.
 The untrained eye can carry literally tons of great information.
-I used to have another business with the unfortunate name “Concentric Concepts.”
-I had my aunt take a look and she asked me “You’re in the Contraceptives business?”
-Fail, Vasquez!
+For example, I used to have another business with the unfortunate name “Concentric Concepts.”
+I had my aunt take a look, and she asked me, “You’re in the Contraceptives business?”
+Embarrassing!

 Your site no longer represents you or your business…

-There’s no simple answers, but what I can tell you is that a website should highlight your knowledge and sense of style in some way or other.
-If you’re working with a design, defer to their guidance, but be aware of what you like and don’t like.
+There are no simple answers, but I can tell you that a website should highlight your knowledge and sense of style in some way or another.
+If you’re working with a designer, defer to their guidance, but be aware of what you like and don’t like.
 For DigiSavvy, I didn’t want it to look like the typical “Agency Website.”
-It was important that it stood apart from the pack; it was important that it was colorful and had personality.
+It needed to stand apart from the pack; it was vital that it was colorful and had personality.

-From copy, to calls-to-action, while the site isn’t perfect, it’s perfectly us.
+From copy to calls-to-action, the site isn’t perfect, but it’s perfectly us.

 Your site’s functionality is limited or is hard to update…

-One phrase I recall seeing is from Bill Erickson and he wrote: “Your website should be easy to use and hard to break.”
+I recall seeing one phrase from Bill Erickson, who wrote: “Your website should be easy to use and hard to break.”

 I. Love.
 That!

-We live in a day and age where anyone can have a site, put it together without much to do with coding.
-You can host on Wix or Squarespace or a number of other providers and build something.
+We live in a day and age where anyone can have a site and put it together without much to do with coding.
+You can host on Wix, Squarespace, or several other providers and build something.
 You can do this with Drupal or WordPress also.
 The point is that the Average Jane (or Joe) can do this today, right now.
-Everyone should feel empowered to make the changes they wish on their website and gosh golly, everyone should!
+Everyone should feel empowered to make the changes they wish on their website, and gosh golly, everyone should!

-If your site is inflexible and incapable of supporting your initiatives then it’s time for a change.
-Obviously, here, we recommend WordPress.
-But I’ve worked with clients using other solutions that do the trick also.
-It just matters how flexible the solution is and how easy it is to use.
+If your site is inflexible and incapable of supporting your initiatives, then it’s time for a change.
+Here, we recommend WordPress.
+But I’ve also worked with clients using other solutions that do the trick.
+It just matters how flexible the answer is and how easy it is to use.

-The overarching point I’m trying to get you to think about is what reasons you feel you need a redesign.
+The overarching point I’m trying to get you to think about is why you feel you need a redesign.
 It shouldn’t be a “just because I wanna” impulse.
-It should serve a real goal or represent some sort of change that’s inline with your own business.
+It should serve a real goal or represent a change that aligns with your own business.
 That is, if you’re a big business, high-end type of provider, your site should also reflect that.
-It should represent your ideals, your sense of fashion and taste.
-In all.
+It should represent your ideals, your sense of fashion, and your taste in all.
 It should represent YOU.